ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 The following is not considered cheating:

  - Discussing homework in groups (with the writeup done separately, later).
+ - Discussing additional, unassigned problems (e.g. nearby numbers in the back-of-chapter problem lists) in any way, shape, or form.

 The following is: